-Study core areas of computer science and advance to courses on operating systems, high-performance computing, artificial intelligence, robotics or human-computer interaction.
+Study core areas of computer science and advance to courses on programming languages, operating systems, security, artificial intelligence, databases, natural language processing and human-computer interaction.

 As a computer science major or minor, you'll learn to analyze complex problems and to critically evaluate potential solutions.
-You'll also become versed in core areas of computer science including systems, programming languages and algorithms.
-You'll apply that knowledge in an independent senior project as well as in electives that include operating systems, artificial intelligence, computer graphics, natural language processing, high-performance computing, computer security and robotics.
+You'll also become versed in core areas of computer science including systems, theory and algorithms.
+You'll apply that knowledge in the senior seminar and an optional independent senior project or thesis, as well as in electives that include programming languages, operating systems, artificial intelligence, natural language processing, databases, computer security and human-computer interaction.
 Upon graduation, you'll be prepared to move on to graduate studies or to embark on a career in technology.

 What You'll Study

 - Techniques for identifying, formulating and solving complex problems

 - Systems, programming languages and algorithms

 - Current topics in computer science

 Max Schwarzer '18 implemented a neural network text simplification system, using a modern soft-attention recurrent architecture originally designed for machine translation.

 Gloria Liou '18 looked at applying the current topic modeling in programming languages tool to new data sets, redesigning the current system to run with new models, and making the tool more accessible to users.

 Using Programming Languages to Tell a Family Story